Opinion: Daring predictions about the winners of 2021

 Besides asking CNN Opinion contributors to forecast the year ahead, we turned to everyday readers and writers to reflect on the most challenging moments of 2020.
 As the numbers of Covid-19 infections rose, so did unemployment rates and deaths across the globe — and we felt it imperative to put faces to the staggering charts and graphs documenting these numbers.

-As we explored potential stories, we began to hear a familiar refrain of loss and fear — one which Gabbie Riley, who worked in the hotel industry until March, framed in terms of her career: "What if you woke up one day and discovered that your industry had just disappeared?
-The industry you had spent years learning, loving, building and becoming respected within just ... gone?"
-As six months of furlough turned into a year — this time without the guarantee of benefits or employment at the end of it — Riley struggled to find both the emotional and financial footing she desperately needed.
+As we explored potential stories, we began to hear a familiar refrain of loss and fear — one which Gabbie Riley, who worked in the hotel industry until March,

-For many others, the loss was not limited to employment.
-John Bare, whose wife Betsy died from Covid-19 in September, wrote he was joining "a new global community of survivors trying to find order in chaos."
-But he was struggling with a deep emptiness, which he said causes survivors like him to "count the minutes ticking off through the day, wonderi